 Step 1: Take a Diagnostic Speaking Practice Test

-Before creating your study plan, you need to know your starting point.
+Before creating your study plan, you need to know your starting point and learn to open with a clear main idea.

 Take my free TOEFL Speaking Practice Test Evaluation at BetterTOEFLScores.com.
 I’ll personally review your response and give you feedback on: